 - Do not give aspirin to children under age 16.

 2. Soothe the Ear

-- Put a warm washcloth or water bottle on the ear.
+Put a warm, damp washcloth or warm water bottle on the ear.

 4. Observe Your Child